-If you live in a location where cultivating cannabis is legal, you have the opportunity to grow your own!
-Let’s say you are allowed to grow six mature marijuana plants, and each one produces an average of 14 ounces of weed.
-That’s 84 ounces!
-Now imagine it costs around $200 an ounce.
-You have just grown $16,800 worth of cannabis.
-Not a bad return on an investment of a few hundred dollars and a maximum of three months!
+If you live in a location where cultivating cannabis is legal, you have the opportunity to grow your own.
+Let’s say you are allowed to grow six mature marijuana plants.
+If each one produces an average yield of 14 ounces, that’s 84 ounces.

-In the event you want to grow weed at home, you’ll need to take the time to create a feed chart.
-This provides you with the recommendations and guidelines you need to achieve the healthiest, largest, and most potent cannabis crop.
+If you’re going to grow weed at home, a feed chart can assist you greatly during the growing process.
+A feed chart provides you with the recommendations and guidelines you need to achieve the healthiest, largest, and most potent cannabis crop.
 Here’s all you need to know.

 What Is a Feed Chart?